36 mistakes every fresher will make

 Ignoring food use-by dates

-It's true that best before dates can be misleading – you'll often find your potatoes will be just dandy a few days after the recommended date, for example.
+It's true that best before dates can be misleading – you'll often find your potatoes will be perfectly fine a few days after the recommended date, for example.

-But the same doesn't apply for all food and it's important to know the difference between best before and use before.
+But the same doesn't apply to all food and it's important to know the difference between best before and use before.